Prankalanka/Curstool/README.md

 # Curstool
  A tool that's like a stool for your cursor.
+ON MOBILE?!